-This project sought to implement placemaking and temporary speed treatments at the four entry points to the Hokowhitu Village shops to create a sense of arrival, slow down traffic and create safe a safe environment for people on foot or bike.
+This project wasn't completed.
+It sought to implement placemaking and temporary speed treatments at the four entry points to the Hokowhitu Village shops to create a sense of arrival, slow down traffic and create safe a safe environment for people on foot or bike.

 Engagement with Hokowhitu Village businesses highlighted a number of traffic volume and cycle accessibility issues that will be better addressed within our future programmes for Albert Street and the Albert/Te Awe Awe intersection.

-A trial greenway along Ruha Street to make it easier to cycle to He Ara Kotahi.
-This may include speed treatments and wayfinding.
+We implemented a trial greenway along Ruha Street to make it easier to cycle to He Ara Kotahi.
+This included speed treatments, which were later removed.